-APASI system not programmed to provide a detailed listing of accounts and amounts to support TANF reimbursements.
-Custodial parents who are entitled to child support may also qualify for welfare assistance under TANF (Temporary Assistance for Needy Families), but they generally do not receive both simultaneously.
+Custodial parents who are entitled to child support may also qualify for welfare assistance under TANF (Temporary Assistance for Needy Families)16, but they generally do not receive both simultaneously.
 Welfare assistance is deducted from their child support payments.
 If child support payments exceed welfare costs, the balance is remitted to the custodial parent.
 Total support received by the custodial parent should not exceed the higher of child support or TANF payments.

+Monthly support received by the custodial parent should not exceed the higher of child support or TANF payments.
 The Department of Public Health and Social Services (DPHSS) administers the TANF program, and coordination between DPHSS and OAG is necessary to ensure accurate and timely reimbursements to the local and federal government.

+No detailed breakdown of \$3 million in TANF reimbursements.
 At the beginning of each month, the APASI system automatically generates a check from the previous month's child support collections to reimburse the TANF program.
 Although the SDU supervisor submits a memorandum to the Treasurer of Guam, no documentation is attached to support the amount paid.
 Our previous audit found no supporting documentation for TANF reimbursements amounting to \$2.5 million.
-During this review, 36 TANF reimbursement checks totaling \$3 million were issued.
+During this review, 36 TANF reimbursement checks totaling \$3 million17 were issued.
 We attempted to test one check for \$101,000, but were unable to do so because the APASI system cannot generate a list of the specific cases or child support amounts being reimbursed.
 OAG was unable to provide supporting documentation for any of the reimbursement checks.